Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ### Pagination

-In fact you don't need to change your catalog description in order to handle a pagination.
-If your catalog exceeds 100 items you must split it into pages.
+In fact you don't need to change your catalog description in order to handle pagination.
+If your catalog exceeds 100 items you must split them into pages.
 The next page will be requested, when the user scrolls down past the last item on the current page.

 These extra properties are passed to the catalog handler via the `extra` object.